tea2x/quantum-purse-key-vault/README.npm.md

    *
    * **Async**: Yes
    */
-  gen_new_account(password: Uint8Array): Promise<string>;
+  gen_new_account(js_password: Uint8Array): Promise<string>;
   /**
    * Imports master seed then encrypting it with the provided password.
    * Overwrite the existing master seed.
    *
    * **Parameters**:
-   * - `seed_phrase: Uint8Array` - The mnemonic phrase as a valid UTF-8 encoded Uint8Array to import.
-There're only 3 options accepted: 36, 54 or 72 words.
+   * - `js_seed_phrase: Uint8Array` - The mnemonic phrase as a valid UTF-8 encoded Uint8Array to import, input from js env.
+   *    There're only 3 options accepted: 36, 54 or 72 words.
-   * - `password: Uint8Array` - The password used to encrypt the translated master seed.
+   * - `js_password: Uint8Array` - The password used to encrypt the translated master seed, input from js env.
    *
    * **Returns**:
    * - `Result<(), JsValue>` - A JavaScript Promise that resolves to `undefined` on success,